 - Other competing interests:

-In case of proved a misconduct by EIC in the Briefland second ethical committee we will replace the editor in chief with another person.
+In case of proved a misconduct by EIC in the Brieflands second ethical committee we will replace the editor in chief with another person.
 Read more.

 - Declare Conflict of Interest: Any financial, personal, or other relationships of EIC that might constitute a conflict of interest with the role of EIC must be declared on the journal website.

-- Prohibit any CoI in Peer Review Process: Neither EIC nor any of the editorial board should make decisions regarding manuscripts about which they may have a conflict of interest.
-In such instances, a senior member of the Editorial Board should assume responsibility for overseeing peer-review and making decisions regarding acceptance or rejection.
+- Prohibit any CoI in Peer Review Process: Neither EIC nor the editorial board should make decisions regarding manuscripts about which they may have a conflict of interest.
+In such instances, a senior member of the Editorial Board should assume responsibility for overseeing peer review and making decisions regarding acceptance or rejection.

 - Editorial Authorship: EIC must be committed to publishing as minor as s/he could in their own Journal.

-- Time Considerations and Decrease Authors Waiting Time: The EIC should be responsible for decreasing the review process's duration and acceptance or rejection time.
-Correspondence should be handled in a timely and respectful manner, and efficient and thorough peer-review carried out.
+- Time Considerations and Decrease Authors' Waiting Time: The EIC should be responsible for decreasing the review process's duration and acceptance or rejection time.
+Correspondence should be handled promptly and respectfully, and an efficient and thorough peer review should be carried out.
 Systems should be in place to ensure editorial staff absences do not reduce service to authors.

 - Ethics in Publications: The EIC should comply with the World Association of Medical Editors' (WAME) statement on geopolitical intrusion on editorial decisions.
-Besides EIC should practice ethics in the Journal based on the Code of Conduct and Best Practice Guidelines for Journal Editors published by the Committee on Publication Ethics (COPE).
-Because the Journal is a member of the Committee on Publication Ethics (COPE), the EIC should follow COPE guidelines and flowcharts when dealing with publication and research ethics issues such as author disputes and misconduct.
-The EIC may seek advice from Briefland on following COPE guidelines under challenging situations, but the final course of action should usually be decided and executed by the EIC.
-Briefland has the ultimate responsibility for ensuring that publication ethics are adhered to in compliance with COPE standards.
+Besides, EIC should practice ethics in the Journal based on the Code of Conduct and Best Practice Guidelines for Journal Editors published by the Committee on Publication Ethics (COPE).
+Because the Journal is a Committee on Publication Ethics (COPE) member, the EIC should follow COPE guidelines and flowcharts when dealing with publication and research ethics issues such as author disputes and misconduct.
+The EIC may seek advice from Brieflands on following COPE guidelines under challenging situations, but the final course of action should usually be decided and executed by the EIC.
+Brieflands ensures that publication ethics are adhered to in compliance with COPE standards.

 - Approach to Appeals: The EIC should have a written complaints procedure for the Journal to cover appeals against decisions and complaints about journal processes.
 The complaints against the EIC will be referred to an ombudsman in the first instance but may be referred to COPE if necessary.